 PACER-plus is a trade agreement being negotiated between Australia, New Zealand and 14 Pacific Island countries.
-Negotiations have been ongoing since 2009 but missed their 2016 deadline.
-Talks are ongoing in 2017.
+Negotiations have been ongoing since 2009 and aim to finish in 2017.

 PNG, the largest PI economy, has withdrawn from the negotiations, citing a lack of economic benefits.
-Fiji has since announced that it does not agree with the final text.
+Fiji has since announced that it does not agree with the final text and has not agreed to sign.
 PNG and Fiji are the two largest Pacific Island economies, so the value of the deal is questionable without them.

 Australia and New Zealand are driving the agenda and want lower tariffs for their exports and more rights for foreign investors.
 No formal ISDS, but more investment protection through local courts.

 Pacific Islands want a development agenda, including special and differential treatment for their tariffs and guaranteed seasonal workers schemes in Australia and New Zealand.
 The latter have been implemented, but are not part of the legally binding agreement.

 Pacific Islands want additional aid and development funds, also concerned about the impact of loss of tariff income on government revenues.